December 30, 2018

 The fourth leading cause of death is mental health issues.
 This especially breaks my heart because these deaths seem very preventable.
 But the actual problems that cause them – such as postpartum depression, partner abuse, and drug abuse – are often complex and rarely solved with a simple intervention.
 The stigma around postpartum depression is slowly diminishing, but we still have a long way to go to raise awareness.
 Symptoms include persistent feelings of sadness, crying spells, thoughts of needing to escape, feeling like your family would be better off without you or thoughts of hurting yourself or your baby.
 Any of these should prompt an immediate visit to your provider.
 If you are diagnosed with postpartum depression, it is important to take medications and keep follow-up appointments with your provider.
 If you are having thoughts of hurting yourself and can’t get to a doctor’s office or emergency room, please call the suicide hotline (1-800-273-8255).
 If you are in a situation where you are being abused or feel unsafe, please reach out to the domestic violence hotline (1-800-656-4673).
 If you are struggling with substance abuse, please talk to your provider.
 They want to help you.

-As someone who has dedicated her life to women’s health and childbirth, I found this data about moms dying after birth shocking and disturbing.
+As someone dedicated to women’s health and childbirth, I found this data about moms dying after birth shocking and disturbing.
 American moms should not be dying from preventable causes.
 Doctors, nurses and hospitals are analyzing the data to do what we can to make change, but as a patient, you can also make a difference by doing your best to be healthy and proactive.

 What you can do: